Ella-Hoeppner/Quoot/README.md

   * would also be nice to have some syntax for reversing the arguments to a function
     * maybe a preceding `?`
       * I guess this could be implemented with a prefix+macro
-* maybe get rid of Sexp in parser, just use a subset of QuootValue?
+* maybe get rid of Sexp in parser, just use a subset of Value?
 * ParserState can probably be simplified/cleaned up a bit now that it only needs to handle one expression at a time
   * probably don't need to start the expression_stack with an empty vector?
 * use &str in place of &[char] in parser